Metis (MTS) Hits Self Reported Market Cap of $33.34 Billion

-Metis (MTS) traded down 29.3% against the dollar during the twenty-four hour period ending at 23:00 PM E.T. on October 12th.
-Metis has a market cap of $33.34 billion and approximately $44.70 worth of Metis was traded on exchanges in the last day.
-One Metis token can now be bought for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-During the last week, Metis has traded down 65.8% against the dollar.
+Metis (MTS) traded 0.7% lower against the U.S. dollar during the 24 hour period ending at 12:00 PM ET on October 15th.
+Metis has a total market capitalization of $33.34 billion and approximately $67.13 worth of Metis was traded on exchanges in the last day.
+Over the last week, Metis has traded down 34.3% against the U.S. dollar.
+One Metis token can now be purchased for approximately $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.